-- Receive a 2.0 or better in all OTS and support courses. - Maintain an overall GPA of 2.0. - Successfully complete all Pre-cycle course work before enrolling in Cycle 1 course work.
-In addition, students must successfully complete Cycle 1 coursework before enrolling in Cycle II course work.
+- Receive a 2.0 or better in all OTS and support courses. - Maintain an overall GPA of 2.0.
+(To progress to the Master's program in Occupational Therapy a student must have a 3.0 GPA in the last 60 credits in the baccalaureate program). - Successfully complete all Pre-cycle course work before enrolling in Cycle 1 course work.
+In addition, students must successfully complete Cycle 1 coursework before enrolling in Cycle 11 course work.